rust-lang/rfcs/text/0000-named-custom-cargo-profiles.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-This RFC mentioned a global binary cache.
+This RFC mentions a global binary cache.
 A global binary cache can reside under `target/.cache` or in the user home directory under `.cargo`, to be shared by multiple workspaces.
+This may further assist in reducing compilation times when switching between compilation flags.

+## Treatment to Cargo's 'Finished' print

+Currently, the `Finished` line being emitted when Cargo is done building, is confusing, and sometimes does not bear a relation to the specified profile.
+We may take this opportunity to revise the output of this line to include the name of the profile.

+Some targets use more than one profile in their compilation process, so we may want to pick a different scheme than simply printing out the name of the main profile being used.
+One option is to print a line for each one of the built targets with concise description of profiles that used to build it, but there may be better options worth considering following the implementation of this RFC.